langleyfoxall/technologies/general/our-software.md

 # 📚 Langley Foxall Software Philosophy

-Langley Foxall have grown quickly over the past few years through building a culture of trust and quality between ourselves and our customers.
+Langley Foxall has grown quickly over the past few years through building a culture of trust and quality between ourselves and our customers.

 Due to this being the main source of our scaling, this means that we think it's important to keep that culture going as